Cheniere Energy Partners, L.P. research snapshot

 Fundamental monitor

-Track LNG volumes loaded, adjusted EBITDA, operating cash flow, maintenance and expansion capital spending, debt maturities, cash balances, distribution declarations, customer concentration, derivative balances, and Sabine Pass expansion milestones.
+Track LNG volumes loaded, adjusted EBITDA, operating cash flow, maintenance and expansion capital spending, debt maturities, cash balances, distribution declarations, customer concentration, derivative balances, the Sabine Pass expansion FID timeline, and EPC milestones with Bechtel.

 Reduce confidence if cash available for distributions weakens while debt, derivative liabilities, project costs, or customer concentration become more demanding.